henrikbrixandersen/irssi-prowl/README.md

 * Notifications on private messages when away
 * Notifications on private actions (``/me``) when away
 * Manual notifications using the ``/prowl`` command
-* Customizable Prowl priority levels
+* Customizable Prowl notification priority levels

 ## Installing